svenssonjoel/lispBM/README.md

 7. Compiles for, and runs on Zynq 7000.

 ## Short term TODOs
-1. Implement some "reference to X type", for uint32, int32, float perhaps...
+1. Write some tests that stresses the Garbage collector.
-2. Write a small library of useful hofs.
+2. Try putting the K-stack on the heap
-3. Clean up a lot in eval and eval_cps.
+3. Implement some "reference to X type", for uint32, int32, float perhaps...
-4. Test the Zynq build more.
+4. Write a small library of useful hofs.
 5. Document code.
 6. Implement some looping structure for speed or just ease of use.
 7. Be much more stringent on checking of error conditions etc.